 The National Park Service and The Planetary Society agree that stargazing is a perfect way to get inspired about the wonders of our cosmos.

-Visit nps.gov/nightskies and earn your Junior Ranger Night Explorer badge!
+Visit go.nps.gov/nightexplorer to learn more about the Junior Ranger Night Explorer program.

-Learn more about eclipses at planetary.org/eclipse nps.gov/subjects/naturalphenomena #Eclipse2017
+Learn more about eclipses at planetary.org/eclipse nps.gov/subjects/naturalphenomena #NPSEclipse, #ParkSkies, #eclipse

-This activity book was made as a partnership between the U.S. National Park Service and The Planetary Society.
+This activity book was made as a partnership between the U.S. National Park Service and The Planetary Society, a non-profit dedicated to empowering the world's citizens to advance space science and exploration.